jazzband/django-floppyforms/README.rst

     class EmailForm(forms.Form):
         email = forms.EmailField(widget=GenericEmailInput())

+You can also override the default templates in your project's templates, assuming they take precedence on the app-provided templates (this is the default behaviour).

 There is also a way to add extra context.
 This is done by subclassing the widget class an extending the ``get_extra_context()`` method::